 But how can you access this relief?
 Well, below, we’ll break the process down into simple terms and actionable next steps.

 That said, the easiest way to streamline your way to a tax levy release is to simply reach out to our team.
-We can review the specifics of your situation and help you choose the best service, option, or repayment plan — and help you prepare for next year’s tax season so you can avoid any future hangups as well.
+Our Boise tax lawyers can review the specifics of your situation and help you choose the best service, option, or repayment plan — and help you prepare for next year’s tax season so you can avoid any future hangups as well.

 In simple terms, a tax levy release is like hitting the pause button on the IRS’s financial grip.
 It’s an agreement, often negotiated between the taxpayer and the IRS, that paves the way for the filer to access their own funds like usual once more.